 A master application would allow the tethering software to start and stop recording video and initiate Pro Tools audio recording.

 It would be most desirable to transfer the video files as they are created; this function might be performed by the tethering software, or another program might be necessary.

 Bome MIDI Translator Pro could be used as a master application to control both Pro Tools and the tethering software.
 Alternatively, a custom Pro Tools plugin could allow Pro Tools to act as a master app.

-- Manual Control with file transfer – This would require me to start the video recording separately from starting Pro Tools recording.
+- Manual Control with file transfer: This would require me to start the video recording separately from starting Pro Tools recording.
 A tethering program would be controlled manually, and files would be automagically transferred to the computer.
-Getting this to work takes effort, and might cost money – how much effort and money varies widely between camera manufacturers.
+Getting this to work takes effort and might cost money; how much effort and money varies widely between camera manufacturers.
 Sony cameras are less capable than other cameras in this regard.
-For some cameras, for example Sony, this method would provide better quality than capturing streaming video from the camera's HDMI output.
-For other cameras, for example Panasonic, this method does not provide better video quality, since video is streamed at full quality.
+For some cameras, for example, the Sony A7 iii, this method would provide better quality than capturing streaming video from the camera's HDMI output.
+For other cameras, for example, Panasonic, and the Sony Alpha ZV-E1, this method does not provide better video quality since video is streamed at full quality.